Our take on the cookie consent controversy

-- My company is not based in Europe so it doesn’t affect me.
+- My company location is outside Europe so it doesn’t affect me.

 – If your customers are international, some are likely to be in Europe.
-If not now then in the future.
-The EU is a big market that you wouldn’t want to miss out on if there was a crackdown and website blocking at country level in the future.
+If not now, then probably in the future.
+The EU is a big market that you wouldn’t want to miss out on if a crackdown and website was blocking at the country level in the future.

-- The privacy issues that the public have issues with aren’t related to commercial websites but government prying.
-We are getting extra hassle when we are not the culprits.
-This policy should be aimed at ‘big brother’.
+- The privacy issues that the public have problems with aren’t related to commercial websites but government prying.
+We’re getting extra hassle when we’re not the culprits.
+This policy should get aimed at ‘big brother’.

 – Write to your local politician?
 Start a revolution?
-Rules and regulations can affect your business whether you think that they are just or not.
+Rules and regulations can affect your business, whether you think that they are justified or not.

 - They aren’t enforcing the rules, and the rules have been around for a few years now.

-– Do you want your business to get caught in the first regulatory crackdown?
+– Do you want your business to get caught in the first wave of a regulatory crackdown?

-- Even though I have customers in Europe, they aren’t going to come to my town to prosecute me, I am in a different country.
+- Even though I have customers in Europe, they aren’t going to come to my town to prosecute me; I’m in a different country.

-– As previously mentioned, to suddenly have a huge market cut off from your business for the sake of a button and a few paragraphs of text seems foolish.
+– As previously mentioned, to suddenly have a considerable market cut off from your business for the sake of a button and a few paragraphs of the new text seems foolish.

-Actually, you should add the button and a few paragraphs even if we knew for sure that the law would never be enforced.
+You should add the button and a few paragraphs even if we knew for sure that the law would never get enforced.

-That might seem like an odd stance for some, but here is why:
+That might seem like an odd stance for some, but here’s why:

-Having the cookie consent button on your website is a quality signal that adds perceived trust to your website.
+Having the cookie consent button on your website is a quality signal that adds perceived trust to your site.

-If you visited 2 websites to buy your next batch of online widgets and the price were the same, which would you choose:
+If you visited two websites to buy your next batch of online widgets and the price was the same, which would you choose:

 … The site with the pretty pictures, cat videos and general product reviews?